-Reliance Properties has proposed the tower on the site of a parkade at Thurlow and Melville streets, behind the MacMillan Bloedel Building on West Georgia, which it also co-owns.
+Reliance Properties is proposing the tower on the site of a parkade at Thurlow and Melville streets, behind the MacMillan Bloedel Building on West Georgia, which it also co-owns.
+Under the city’s revised rezoning policy, residential use may be considered for large sites which incorporate commercial space, which Reliance’s proposal does on the lower floors, plus with its adjacent office tower.

 “From ambulance paramedics, nurses and firefighters to grocery clerks and construction workers, COVID-19 highlighted the vital role of essential workers,” says Stovell.
 “Vancouver needs to focus on workforce housing to fill the gap for middle earners and their families – people who are employed, don’t qualify for government assistance, and cannot afford to buy or pay market-rents in the city in which they work.”